Around the UK

 Scotland has particularly rich renewable energy resources, which it estimates at a quarter of all Europe’s tidal, wave and offshore wind potential.
 And it has a large carbon sink as a result of extensive forests, contributing more than half of the UK’s total carbon sink.

-Part of this difficulty reflects changes in how emissions are measured.
-The Committee said that Scotland would have to step up progress in low-carbon heat, energy efficiency, transport and agriculture and land use.
+Part of this difficulty reflects changes in how emissions are measured, and the progress that is yet to be made in decarbonising buildings, transport, and agriculture and land use.

-Scotland has a target to generate renewable power equivalent to the country’s entire electricity consumption by 2020, with an interim target for 50% of consumption by 2015.
+Scotland had a target to generate renewable power equivalent to the country’s entire electricity consumption by 2020, with an interim target for 50% of consumption by 2015.

 Wales has an aspirational target to develop 22.5 gigawatts of renewable power by 2025, compared with just 1.8 GW in 2013.
 It is well off track.

-In its UK-wide progress report in 2015, the Committee on Climate Change made four main recommendations for Wales:
+The Committee on Climate Change has made four main recommendations for Wales:

 - develop a low-carbon heating strategy